 Hey, my name is Jakob.
-I’m 17 years old and a solo sailor from Austria, a beautiful country in the heart of Europe.
+I’m an 18 year old solo sailor from Austria, a beautiful country in the heart of Europe.

 I started with sailing when I was 6 years old, mainly inspired by my dad who sailed a Hobby Cat 16 when he was young.
 My family and I often stayed on a small Croatian island in the summer holidays that just had a little harbour with one pier.
 I always loved to spend time on that little pier and watch the sailing boats that were moored there.
 I always imagined what it would like to be out on the open ocean with such a boat and explore what is behind the horizon.
 Those evenings strolling through that little harbour were probably the birth hour of my love for ocean sailing.